Integrating Nftables rules into Syzkaller

 ./bin/syz-manager -config config.cfg

-Improving rules coverage
+Improving rule coverage

-I then brought my research to the MOCA24 conference, unfortunately the talk is in Italian, so I’ve written the transcript down below, even though the slides are in English and should be quite verbose.
+I then brought my research to the MOCA24 conference, unfortunately the talk is in Italian, so I’ve added the transcript down below, even though the slides are in English and should be quite verbose.

 Talk summary